By David Joel Miller.

 The part of the mental neighborhood clean-up project that gets neglected is that part about “prayer and meditation.”
 Somehow it seems a whole lot easier to swallow the prayer part than the meditation.
 Some of us are inclined to go way off on a religious tangent which can keep us busy and avoid our own heads but it still hasn’t cleaned out the garbage and rebuilt our mental landscape.

 That second part “Meditation” is just hard for a westerner to swallow.
 Some of you probably read that “Medication.”
 Wouldn’t it be nice if we could find a pill that could cure our addiction or poor mental health?
 Meds can help some things but they can only go so far.
-You also need to engage in some mental exercises that strengthens those “right thinking” muscles.
+You also need to engage in some mental exercises that strengthen those “right thinking” muscles.

 Why are we westerners so afraid of meditation?
-Well it seems like a whole lot of effort and even then who knows if you are doing it right?
+Well, it seems like a whole lot of effort and even then who knows if you are doing it right?
 It needn’t be that difficult.

 Here are some simple thoughts on using meditation to clean out that run-down neighborhood in your head.